mru-csis-1501-201904-001/course.notes/can.you.do.these.things.md

 - [ ] ...how to write text to a file?
 - [ ] ...how to read text from a file?
 - [ ] ...how to handle FileNotFoundExceptions by throwing?
+- [ ] ...how to create standard getter/setters (accessor/mutators) for instance variables?